K275CH

 K275CH (102.9 MHz) is an American commercial FM radio station translator licensed to Gresham, Oregon, and broadcasting to the Portland metropolitan area.
-The station, billed as "WE 102.9", airs a rhythmic contemporary radio format, owned and operated by Connoisseur Media, which owns six full-strength radio stations in the Portland market.
+The station, billed as "102.9 KUFO", is owned and operated by Connoisseur Media, which owns six full-strength radio stations in the Portland market.

 K275CH's studios and offices are in the Connoisseur Media studios located in the PacWest Center on Southwest Fifth Avenue in Portland.
 The transmitter is located off Southwest Fairmount Boulevard, amid other Portland-area FM and TV towers.
 K275CH broadcasts at only 99 watts while many Portland-area FM stations operate at 100,000 watts.
 Because the tower is 198 m height above average terrain, a bit less than the Empire State Building, the station's signal is limited over Portland and its nearby suburbs in Oregon and Washington.